MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 * The incremental refresh failed to update content due to errors.
 * ACLs were modified.
 * Crawl rules were modified.
-* When schema for the connection has been updated (schema updates are not yet supported)
+* When schema for the connection has been updated (schema updates are not yet supported).

 With an **Incremental refresh**, the search engine can process and index only the items that were created or modified since the last successful crawl.
-Therefore, not all the data in the content source is re-indexed.
+Therefore, not all the data in the content source is reindexed.
 Incremental refreshes work best to detect content, metadata, permission, and other updates.

 Incremental refreshes are much faster than full refreshes because unchanged items aren’t processed.
 However, if you choose to run incremental refreshes, you will still need to run full refreshes periodically to maintain an accurate data sync between the content source and the search index.